Barrington H. Brennen

 grandsons and one granddaughter--Malachi, Noah, Zane, Odeliah

-Mental Health Positions/Qualifications:
+Mental Health Positions/Membership in

 of Bahamas Institute of Behavioral Health (2013 to present)

 of National Child Protection Council (1997 to present)